Voldrix/DeviantArt_Gallery/README.md

 swipe left, swipe right (only on mobile)

 __History__\
-uses the browser history API so you can navigate back even though the URL doesn't change, but the title will
+uses the browser history API so you can navigate back to previously viewed images

 ### Live Demo
 [https://voldrixia.com/da/](https://voldrixia.com/da/)